-If you are none of these people, and simply want to understand what the fudge a Mooncup is, and how it can help you on your travels, read on, my friend because this is for you.
+If you are none of these people, and simply want to understand what the fudge a menstrual cup (aka a Mooncup) is, and how it’s the best thing to use while travelling, read on my friend because this is for you.

 What is a Mooncup

-I want to qualify the post title a little bit first off because truthfully, it's crap.
-I don't think that periods are something you should have to deal with but to be honest I just didn't have the vocabulary tekkers to explain what I was trying to say which is this; whether you are travelling or not, if you are a woman who has monthly periods, I think you should try using a Mooncup instead of any other form of sanitary product.
-That's all.
+I want to qualify the post title a little bit first off because truthfully, it’s crap.
+I don’t think that periods are something you should have to deal with but to be honest I just didn’t have the vocabulary tekkers to explain what I was trying to say which is this; whether you are travelling or not: if you are a woman who bleeds on the regs, I think you should try using a menstrual cup instead of any other form of sanitary product.
+That’s all.